hamedyaghoobian/hamedyaghoobian.github.io-deprecated-/content/authors/admin/_index.md

 ---
 I am an Assistant Professor of Computer Science at Muhlenberg College.
 My teaching and research interests lie in the interstices of Natural Language Processing and Human-Computer Interaction, primarily focusing on computer- and AI-mediated practices in everyday life.
 For pronunciation clarity, my last name sounds like /Yah-KOO-bee-an/.

-Originally from Mashhad, Iran, I now reside in Allentown, PA, alongside my wife.
+I am originally from Mashhad, Iran, and currently live in Allentown, PA, with my wife.

 For discussions, collaborations, or just a friendly chat, drop me an email at [hamedyaghoobian@muhlenberg.edu](mailto:hamedyaghoobian@muhlenberg.edu) or visit me in the Trumbower Science Building, room 125.